syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Overview.md

 ## Key Features

-**RibbonForm** : Provides the support to replace the default form to enable different visual styles to the ribbon.
+**RibbonForm** : Provides the support to replace the default form for enabling different visual styles to the ribbon.

 **QuickAccessToolbar** : Provides support to customize the placing of frequently used items.